WeslieDE/SeriesEpisodeSorter/README.md

 navigation bar and HTML `<title>` tags, switch the database driver, set the language and provide API keys for external services.

+When logged in you can open **Config** from the navigation bar to edit these settings through the browser.
+Saving regenerates `config.php` and will fail if the file is not writable.

 This project is a minimal prototype and lacks many advanced features like WebSockets and admin panels.

 ## Docker